 - Can you weld stainless to mild steel with a 7018 rod?

 Now let’s see how you can stick weld stainless to steel while achieving good corrosion resistance.

 1. Identify the metals

 It is easy to tell between stainless and typical steel:

 - First, you can check the external appearance.
 Stainless is rust-free, has a silver-gray color, and never has mill scale on it.
 Furthermore, many stainless components have their grade imprinted on them.
-Mild steel rusts easily, has a light-gray color or black if it’s covered by mill scale.
+Mild steel rusts, has a light-gray color, but if it’s covered by mill scale it’s black.

 - A spark test is an excellent method to identify metals.
 But you must have identified sample metals to compare them with your workpieces.
 To do a spark test, you grind the metals and observe their sparks.
-But remember that the stainless part needs its own wheel so that it won’t absorb free iron particles and starts rusting.
+But remember that the stainless part needs its own wheel to avoid iron particle contamination that will lead to rust.

 Most stainless steel grades generate long yellow sparks without any forks.
 Carbon steel generates long yellow-red sparks with many forks.
-Forks are patterns resembling a fork when the spark ends.
+Forks are patterns resembling a fork where the spark ends.